glowbox/mesh-streamer/README.md

 	{
 		"author": "Name of the developer/artist",
 		"title" : "name of the art piece",
-		"platform" : "what platform is this coming from?"
+		"platform" : "what platform is this coming from?", "slot" : 2  // OPTIONAL: the desired slot to use if available.
 	}

 response: JSON result of the registration request.